qeaml/nwge-docs/state/SubState.md

 that change is added to an operation queue.
 Operations from this queue are executed once the current frame has fully finished.
 Popping a sub-state from the stack or pushing a sub-state onto the stack will not update the stack until the next frame.
-This is done to ensure that sub-states are only destroyed once they are no longer present on the sub-state stack.
+This ensures consistency between how the main state is handled and how sub-states are handled.
+This also ensures that sub-states are only destroyed once they are no longer present on the sub-state stack.

 When the main state changes, the sub-state stack is immediately cleared.
+The operation queue is not cleared and all operations within will be executed once the main state has been initialized.

 ## API